Los Angeles Trader Joe's barricade: 1 dead, suspect in custody

-SILVER LAKE, LOS ANGELES --A woman is confirmed dead following a barricade situation involving a shooting and chase suspect who held hostages inside a Trader Joe's in Silver Lake on Saturday.
+SILVER LAKE, LOS ANGELES --A store manager is dead following a hostage situation involving an armed man who held dozens of people hostage inside a Trader Joe's in Silver Lake on Saturday.

 The suspect is in custody after surrendering to police in the hours-long barricade.
 Many hostages were also spotted walking out with their hands up.